d-prieto/2025IBComputerScienceCaseStudy/Context-definitions.md

 ### Deployment of a system
-[Define a bit what is the deployment of a system with a several examples, one of them related to Artificial Inteligence]
+[Define a bit what is the deployment of a system with a several examples, one of them related to Artificial Inteligence] _definition_
+Deployment is the process by which updates, patches, applications and modules are transported from developers' systems to end users and their devices.
+Therefore the deployment of a system is the transition of all the capabilities to the end users as well as support files and elements needed for maintenance to the end user’s support organizations.

+_example_
+Softwares, as a system, can also be deployed.
+An example would be a user downloads a mobile application from the Integration Store and installs it onto their mobile device.

 ## Deep learning
 [Define what is deep learning and its limitations]